icgrp/bert/docs/tutorials/huffman/huffman.md

 As above, was already been copied over for you by the `copyfiles.py` script earlier when you configured the BSP.
 For reference however, it was copied from `.../bert/docs/tutorials/huffman/sw_huffman` into `WORK/SDKWorkspace/huffman_demo/src`.

 Finally, you need to tell the application how much memory to use.
-Double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and set stack and heap sizes to 200000 (2 followed by 5 zeros).
+Double-click the `WORK/SDKWorkspace/huffman_demo/src/lscript.ld` file and set stack and heap sizes to 200000 (2 followed by 5 zeros -- this is hex for 2 Megabytes).
 [For discussion on how to size heap, see the Usage Overview->Dynamic Memory Usage section in [the BERT API documentation](../../embedded/bert.md).]

 At this point you FINALLY have a complete application and it should show no compile  errors in Project Explorer!
 As described above you may want to right-click the application in the Project Explorer (`huffman_demo`) and select 'Clean Project' to ensure that you now have a full, clean recompile.